 pH Update #1 – Phosphoric Acid: From spring of 2018 through to fall 2019, I used phosphoric acid (often sold as “pH Down”) to lower the pH.
 It required about 30 drops in 1/2 a gallon (2L) to bring the pH of my tap water to a pH of 4.
 Unfortunately though, I ended up getting a bad bottle of ‘pH Down’ and it caused significant problems across my entire collection of plants and I have since stopped using phosphoric acid.

-pH Update #2 – Organic Acid: Fall 2019, I started using organic acids to lower my pH (my own ‘pH Down’ recipe of: acetic, citric, fulvic, humic, and carbonic acid).
-Since I switching back to organic acids, the Miracle Berry jumped forward in size – more than doubling height in a 6-month period.
-It’s possible this is due to the maturity of the plant and not related to the type of acids used; either way given the inconsistency with phosphoric acid products, I recommend others just be careful and critical when choosing pH Down options; in a bind citric acid can work well, though some brands have residual sugar which can result in excessive fungal growth in the soil.
+pH Update #2 – Organic Acid: Fall 2019, I started using organic acids to lower my pH (my own ‘pH Down’ recipe of: citric, fulvic, humic, and carbonic acid).
+Since switching back to organic acids, the Miracle Berry jumped forward in size, doubling it’s height in a 6-month period.
+It’s possible this is due to the maturity of the plant and not related to the type of acids used.
+Either way given the inconsistency with phosphoric acid products, I recommend others just be careful and critical when choosing pH Down options; in a bind citric acid can work well, though some brands have residual sugar which can result in excessive fungal growth in the soil.
 You can use vinegar -acetic acid- if you’re in a pinch, but I strongly recommend under-dosing and would not use this repeatedly for a long term because vinegar for pH Down can result in some plant growth issues.

 Photo showing a considerable size jump after I switched to organic acids to lower pH

 Why do some fruiting plants like the Miracle Berry need low pH?